menu

 Living in Valley Stream

 Valley Stream is a medium-sized village located in the state of New York.
-With a population of 40,115 people and nine constituent neighborhoods, Valley Stream is the 25th largest community in New York.
+With a population of 40,115 people and nine associated neighborhoods, Valley Stream is the 25th largest community in New York.

 Valley Stream home prices are not only among the most expensive in New York, but Valley Stream real estate also consistently ranks among the most expensive in America.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.29% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Valley Stream telecommute to their jobs.
+Overall, about 10.93% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Valley Stream is a great place for families with children to consider.
-First of all, many other families with children live here, making Valley Stream a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Valley Stream has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Valley Stream is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Valley Stream’s overall crime rate is lower than average for the country.

 The most common language spoken in Valley Stream is English.
 Other important languages spoken here include Spanish and French.